 The Maverick Stampede is Colorado Mesa University's new, high-energy marching band formed in the fall 2012.
 This exciting opportunity is open to all CMU students.
 Due to high interest, demand, and popularity among past and future participants, membership in this ensemble has more than doubled from the 1st to 2nd season to include approximately 120 students, and is proud to be known as CMU's largest student organization!
 The Stampede is expected to grow to even larger numbers in future seasons.
 Scholarships are available for participation in this group, regardless of major.
-For more information about this group, please click here.
+If you're interested, read more information on the Maverick Stampede.

 Pep Band "Maverick Sound"

 The Maverick Sound is a high-energy pep band of approximately 30 members that performs for all home basketball games beginning typically in late January once spring term classes are in session, and ending in early March.
 Students wishing to participate in this ensemble must have also participated in the marching band the previous fall season.
 All CMU students, regardless of major, are encourage to participate.
 Scholarships are available for participation in this group.
-For more information about this group, please click here.
+If you're interested, read more information on the Maverick Sound.